EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 ## File Format Registry

-Only metadata records are collected, thus no file format registry is provided by National Metadata Directory.
-For data files of records, links to the source repositories are displayed, where the files can be downloaded and file format intepretation consulted.
+Only metadata records are collected, thus no file format registry is maintained by National Metadata Directory.
+For data files of records, links to the source repositories are displayed, where the files can be downloaded and file format interpretation consulted.